fpluis/flipance/README.md

 - [Node.js](https://nodejs.org/en/): We recommend version 16 or later.
 - [PostgreSql](https://www.postgresql.org/).

 Once you set up PostgreSql, you will need to either create a user specifically for the bot or use the default admin.
-In either case, you must set the DB_USERNAME and DB_PASSWORD to a valid PostgreSql user.
+In either case, you must set the POSTGRES_USERNAME and POSTGRES_PASSWORD to a valid PostgreSql user.

 The bot script relies on environment variables.
 You can either set these at the system-level, or create a *.env* file at the project's root where you set the secrets using the same format as in the .tfvars files.
 You can see an example of what variables and what values to set in the file *example.env*.